MattisLind/tu58dump/README.md

 ![TU58 drive](https://i.imgur.com/74cPEih.png)

 A TU58 is a tape drive manufactured by DEC that takes DC100 style tapes and provide a simple but slow random access media.
-The tape has 512 blocks, 512 bytes each.
+The tape has 2048 blocks, 128 bytes each.
 The tapes comes preformatted and cannot be formatted in the field.
+The small size of a block is because the Intel 8156 chip in the controller only has 256 bytes of RAM.

 ![TU 58 tapes](https://i.imgur.com/q8ZxF0T.jpg)